 Mockingjay Part 1 asks us to confront the moral dilemma of participating in an armed insurrection against a government which has become openly hostile and ruthlessly repressive.

-I give this film, and the series, a lot of credit because I firmly believe that it is exposing the nature of state power and the consequences of collectivism in general pretty effectively.
+I give this film and the series a lot of credit because I firmly believe that it is exposing the nature of state power and the consequences of collectivism pretty effectively.

 This film sets the stage for what is sure to be a violent showdown between the Capitol and the resistance.